blitztime/ts-wrapper/intro.md

 - `TimerConnection#opponentTimedOut` (called by the non-playing player when their opponent times out).

 None of these methods accept paremeters, and they cannot be called by observers.

+Additionally, `TimerConnection#addTime` can be called by a manager to add time to both clocks.
+It accepts one parameter, the number of seconds to add.

 ## Listening for events